uthiel/TinyTemp/README.md

 ## Installation
 ### Install binary
 The release includes a binary that is notarised by Apple.
-It has to be placed in the `Applications` folder.
+It has to be placed in the `/Applications` folder.

 ### Install from source
 Use Github's `Open in Xcode` feature to fetch one of the current branches, or download a `zip` file from one of the releases.